JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 * [Snaketroidvania](https://ldjam.com/events/ludum-dare/47/snaketroidvania) hey this has a timelapse too!
 Holy crap this is a 5 star game.
 Presentaiton is #1 Concept is #1 controls are #1 I love how fluid the added controls are like pushing forward to pause is perfect.
 For feedback ideally there should be a separate button to switch directions since in this case its backwards which ever way the front of your snake is going and that means theres never a button for that function theres always a calculation in the brain which is confusing.
 * [Mobius Station](https:/./ldjam.com/events/ludum-dare/47/mobius-station) It sso cool that you walk one way and it flips upside down.
 One amazing thing about Pico8 is it recognized my gamepad after it started up!
 ITs such a great concept of moving things around in advance and then speed moving things when you press the button.
 It means its kind of chill but hten thrilling.
 I love that mechanic.
 I got a really high score over 200 deliveries and had a blast and almost finished hte last one too!
 * [Electron The Electrical Engineer](https://ldjam.com/events/ludum-dare/47/electron-the-electrical-engineer) This is one of the best clearest and most innovative puzzle games Ive seen.
 Its wonderful.
 Its not too intense and its devilshly difficult - I couldnt even get past level 5!
 I'm goign to try again though.
 Wow it even remembers your progress game to game!!
 Its so good!!!
 I got to level 13 now!
 I feel like the teleporter mechanic changes the logic of the game and while it def adds difficulty it removes all of the 2d planning I was doing and makes it harder not in a comfortable logical way.
 I was just getting comfortable.
 Its not wrong but I would have preferred a mode and some legs and longevity without any teleporter and maybe the teleporter is just for hard mode levels or something.  #highjamgameexpectations  You know what else is great about this game?
 How to make the maps.
 ALl the author has to do is draw one out that works including obstacles and then erase the path and leave a few of the path pieces intact ...

+ Now that the jam is over which could I learn something from the code
+* [Circline](https://ldjam.com/events/ludum-dare/47/circleline) a beautiful looking super clean low poly train game in Unity, and [Fort Loop](https://ldjam.com/events/ludum-dare/47/fort-loop) looks like its got some platforming and combat mechanics in Heaps and Haxe by the person who made lED, and [Ribbon](https://ldjam.com/events/ludum-dare/47/ribbon) which is a beautiful game which takes place entirely on the side of a ribbon and I have no idea how they did that but made in unity and [Recursive Arena](https://ldjam.com/events/ludum-dare/47/recurcive-arena) where the graphics are simple but the loop based arena platformer is awesome and super clever made in unity and amazing presentation and tutorial.

 Need more votes
 No This has 26 given and 194 received